petervandenabeele/covid19-logarithmic-trending/README.md

 ## CAVEAT: About the *trendline*

 The trendline *IS NOT A PREDICTION*.
 It is just a trendline that reasonably well matches the data.
-I am using only the most recent 7 data points (1 week), because I presume (??) the dynamic will change over time, as a result of changing social behaviors and rules imposed by governments.
+I am using only the most recent 7 data points (1 week), because the dynamics will change over time, as a result of changing social behaviors and because of rules imposed by governments.

 Again, for clarity, both the 1-order (LINEAR) polynomials and the 2-order (QUADRATIC) polynomials are way too simple to describe the complex behavior for anything more then a short extrapolation.
 So, do not use this as a prediction ... maybe use as a possible trend for the next days.